A.B., Williams College

 Professor Lazarus has been admitted to state and federal courts in New York, the District of Columbia, and Ohio, and has practiced with the Legal Aid Society and Williamsburg Neighborhood Legal Services in New York and with the Urban Law Institute in Washington, D.C.
 He was Attorney/Professor at Antioch School of Law in Washington, D.C. prior to joining the faculty at Cleveland-Marshall College of Law in 1973 as one of its first clinical professors.

-Civil Procedure, Clinical Practice, Constitutional Law, Ethics and Professional Responsibility, Evidence, First Amendment, Immigration and Nationality Law, Legal Process, Property, Torts
+Civil Procedure, Constitutional Law, Ethics and Professional Responsibility, Evidence, Fair Housing Law Clinic, Federalist Papers, First Amendment, Immigration and Nationality Law, Introduction to Law, Property, Torts

 Constitutional Law, Ethics and Professional Responsibility